When You're Halfway Done With College

-I am halfway done, and this is what I’ve learned:
+I am halfway done with college, and this is what I've learned:

 1. College is wonderful, but don't think you're alone if you have a rocky transition.

 Everyone tells you how college will be the best 4 years of your life.
 What they fail to mention is that it is still a transition.
 You're often moving to a new place without the comfort of your hometown best friends.
 It's both scary and exciting to start fresh.
 You will meet people and make friends that become as close as your friends from home; sometimes it just takes time to find your people, but they're there so don't be discouraged.
 Social media can be very deceiving on this topic as well.
 You'll see constant pictures of people from high school with their new friends from college, but in reality they're still trying to find their niche too.